dapepe/DocFlow/README.md

 # DocFlow Document Processor

-DocFlow is a powerful document processing tool that supports PDF, DOCX, and TXT files with features for metadata extraction, document classification, and OCR capabilities.
+DocFlow is an advanced document processing system that supports PDF, DOCX, and TXT files with AI-powered features for metadata extraction, document classification, and OCR capabilities.

 ## Features

-- Document classification based on content
+- AI-powered document classification using multiple model providers
 - Metadata extraction (dates, amounts, invoice numbers, etc.)
 - OCR support for PDF files
 - REST API with FastAPI
 - Command-line interface
 - Rich console output
+- Multiple AI model support:
+  - GPT-4 Vision
+  - Grok Vision
+  - LLaVA
+  - Llama Vision
+  - Fallback model for offline use
+- Configurable model selection and fallback behavior

 ## Requirements

 - Python 3.11+
 - Dependencies are listed in requirements.txt and will be installed automatically when you run the project
+- For AI models:
+  - OpenAI API key for GPT-4 Vision
+  - xAI API key for Grok Vision
+  - Ollama server for LLaVA and Llama Vision

 ## Getting started

 ### Run locally with Python

-1. Install system dependencies:
+1. Install system dependencies and configure AI models:

 **MacOS**